manuelavolpe/local-PTHA-docs/docs/steps/step1.md

 2. if the key "grdfile" in the <a href="The-JSON-input-file" target="_blank"> input file</a> is empty while the coordinates of the target site are provided, the first rectangle is drawn by moving $\pm X^\circ$ from the site both vertically and horizontally ($X = 0.1^\circ$ by default) and then its sides are extended as before;

-if both the keys "grdfile" and "lonlat" are empty, the labels of the POIs are expected to be given by the user in the following field "poinames".
+If both the keys "grdfile" and "lonlat" are empty, the labels of the POIs are expected to be given by the user in the last field "poinames".
+This third option is mandatory in case of POI(s) outside the Mediterranean Sea.

 The outputs of this step are text files with labels (\_POI_name.txt) and coordinates (\_ts.dat) of the selected POI(s).
 The last one is formatted to make the <a href="Tsunami-HySEA" target="_blank">HySEA code</a> save the time series at the POIs when running the tsunami simulations (<a href="Tsunami-Numerical-Simulations" target="_blank">Step 5</a>).